This documentation supports the latest PCIe host firmware, the latest OpenEphys.Onix1 package, and Bonsai 2.9+.

 • OS: Windows 11

-When the host computer reads data from the ONIX hardware, it retrieves a ReadSize-bytes sized chunk of data using the following procedure:
+Each time the host software reads data from the hardware, it obtains ReadSize bytes of data using the following procedure:

-4. The RIFFA driver moves the memory block from kernel mode to user mode so that it can be accessed by software.
+4. Upon transfer completion, the buffer is passed from kernel mode back to user mode which relinquishes control of the memory block to software.
 The API function returns with a pointer to the filled buffer.

-• If ONIX produces new data before the host is able to consume the data in the API-allocated buffer, this new data is added to the back of ONIX hardware buffer FIFO.
-The ONIX hardware buffer consists of 2GB of RAM that belongs to the acquisition hardware (it is not RAM in the host computer) dedicated to temporarily storing data that is waiting to be transferred to the host.
-Data is removed from the front of the hardware buffer and transferred to the host once it's ready to accept more data.
+3. If ONIX produces data faster than it is transferred to and consumed by the host, this stream of new data is redirected to the ONIX Hardware Buffer.
+The ONIX hardware buffer consists of 2GB of dedicated RAM that belongs to the acquisition hardware (it is not RAM in the host computer).
+The hardware buffer temporarily stores data that has not yet been transferred to the host.

 Tuning ReadSize to Optimize Closed Loop Performance